TapTrack/TappyExternalNfc/README.md

 Play store: [com.taptrack.roaring](https://play.google.com/store/apps/details?id=com.taptrack.roaring)

 This is the primary component of the Tappy External NFC project.
-It is an app that scans for Tappies, connects to them, initiates polling, and reconnects if the connection drops unexpectedly.
-It also has the capability to automatically launch URLs read from NDEF-formatted tags similar to Android's built-in behaviour if the user so chooses.
+This app allows the user to select a combination of TappyUSB and/or TappyBLE devices that the application will then connect to, initiate polling on, and broadcast responses from using the Intents detailed below.
+It can also optionally has launch URLs read from NDEF-formatted tags similar to Android's built-in behaviour if the user so chooses.
+Additionally, if a TappyBLE connection unexpectedly drops, the app will automatically attempt to reconnect.

 ### echimamish